 This delicious Jamie Oliver Butternut Squash Dal and Paneer is a quick and hearty vegetarian meal that’s both creamy and comforting.
 Packed with nutritious lentils and topped with crispy, golden paneer, this dish is easy to make with common ingredients you probably already have in your kitchen.
-Perfect for a cozy dinner!
+I made this for a weeknight dinner and the leftovers were even better the next day. (inspired by Jamie Oliver)

 Ingredients Needed